DO I USE AN O2 OR CO2 MONITOR?

 Oxygen monitors are designed to measure the O2 content in a work environment exclusively.
 The monitors typically sound an alarm when the sensor records an O2 content change of 5 percent.
 However, that five percent CO2 change will only result in a one percent drop in O2 readings.

 The CO2 levels increase faster than the O2 levels being monitored.
-As a result, the CO2 buildup will cause negative reactions that can lead to sickness and unconsciousness before an O2 monitor can sound the alarm and alert anyone to a dangerous CO2 buildup.
+As a result, the CO2 buildup will cause negative reactions that can lead to sickness and unconsciousness before an O2 sensor can sound the alarm and alert anyone to a dangerous CO2 buildup.

 Scientific engineers with the Analox Group regularly study current gas monitoring trends and solutions.
 These gas analytical experts are quick to point out that it’s important in any environment where gasses are being used or stored to use the right tool for the right application.